pfredz-hsgt/luncheon-hsgt/README.md

 # 🍱 Luncheon Order - Lunch Coordination App

-A mobile-first web application for coordinating daily lunch orders from WhatsApp menu messages, built with Next.js 14+, Tailwind CSS, and Supabase.
+A mobile-first web application for coordinating daily lunch orders from WhatsApp menu messages, built with Next.js 14+, styled with Ant-Design Mobile, and Supabase.

 ## ✨ Features